paugier/mercurial-book/en/template.rst

 The section '[templates]' makes it possible to create new template strings, which work in the same way as the styles that come bundled with Mercurial.
 You can specify the template string you want in your .hgrc, after which you can use it with ``--template`` or ``-T``.

+Alternatively, you can also use a template file.
+You can create a text file containing a single template string and refer to this template string by specifying ``--template /path/to/template/file``.

 The simplest of template aliases
 --------------------------------